Rodtaira/DevRadar/README.md

 - git clone this repository.
 - Open the terminal and open the folder DevRadar with the command: cd DevRadar
 - It will can be seen some folders called web and backend.
-- To run the Back-End REST api enter the folder backend with the command: cd backend .
+- To run the back-end Rest API enter the folder backend with the command: cd backend .
 - Install the dependencies with npm install and after all dependecies installed correctly, run the api with: npm run dev or yarn dev.
 - To run the front-end go to the web folder with the command: cd web .
 - Install the dependencies with npm install and after all dependecies installed, run the front-end with: npm start or yarn start.